Abhishek-nimbalkar/Drone-Automation/README.md

-# Backend Developer Assignment - FlytBase
+# Drone Automation Backend Project

 ## Overview
-This repository contains the completed assignment for the Backend Developer role at FlytBase.
-The project implements backend CRUD services to manage users, drones, missions, and sites, as well as additional features outlined in the assignment document.
+This repository contains a backend project that implements CRUD services to manage users, drones, missions, and sites, as well as additional features for a drone automation software.

 ## Project Structure
 - **src/**: Contains the source code for the application.